KNOW BEFORE YOU GO

 - The capital city of Addis was established in the late 1800s.

-- Ethiopia is Africa’s second largest country with a population between 95 to 100 million.
+- Ethiopia is Africa’s second largest country with a population between over 100 million people.

-- If you are planning to fly throughout Ethiopia, you will receive significant discounts on domestic flights if you fly in to Ethiopia using Ethiopian Airlines.
+- If you are planning to fly throughout Ethiopia during your stay, you will receive significant discounts on domestic flights if you fly in to Ethiopia using Ethiopian Airlines.
 In most cases, it is best to book your domestic tickets at an Ethiopian Airlines office once you arrive in Ethiopia.

-- Addis Eats offers bespoke trip planning services.
+- Go Addis Tours offers bespoke trip planning services.
 Get in touch with us to plan your trip!

 Go Addis Tours

-- All tours are booked directly through our website using the blue “Book Now” button in the upper right-hand corner.
+- All tours are booked directly through our website using the “Book Now” button.

 - We have a 2-person minimum for all of our tours.

-- Once you book a tour you will automatically receive directions and a map of the exact meeting place for the tour.
+- Once you book a tour you will automatically receive a confirmation email that includes directions and a map of the exact meeting place for the tour.
 We know Addis can be confusing, so all meeting places are known and easy to find locations.

 - Tours go rain or shine.